cisagov/GMU-CYSE-Capstone-2020-21/README.md

 Anomaly detection analysis was the subject of the proposed project.
 The desired deliverable was an integrated product that included
-a) algorithm for analyzing relevant data,
+- algorithm for analyzing relevant data,
-b) dashboard for visualization of the analytic results,
+- dashboard for visualization of the analytic results,
-c) modeling documentation and user manual,
+- modeling documentation and user manual,
-d) technical demo of the integrated capability.
+- technical demo of the integrated capability.

 Dashboard, the primary output for this project, has the capability to display the following:
   - Raw data input